Advertiser and Editorial Disclosures

 For example, if you purchased a $1,000 CD and it earned $20 in interest and you choose to roll it over, you would have a new CD worth $1,020.

-You can usually make the decision to rollover your CD at anytime before it reaches maturity.
+You can usually make the decision to roll over your CD at any time before it reaches maturity.

-An advantage of a rollover is that you won't have to complete a another set of paperwork for the new CD.
+An advantage of a rollover is that you won’t have to complete another set of paperwork for the new CD.

 CD benefits